ernest-mm/Table-Tennis/README.md

     - Python 3.12.9
     - Pygame-ce 2.5.2

+## Optional Future Improvements
+- Add single-player mode with AI opponent
+- Sound effects and background music
+- Enhanced animations and particle effects
+- In-game settings menu

 ## Credits
 - **Developer**: [Ernest M.](https://github.com/ernest-mm)
 - **Special Thanks**:
   - Pygame Community for the excellent documentation and resources

-## Future Improvements
-- Add single-player mode with AI opponent
-- Online multiplayer support
-- Sound effects and background music
-- Enhanced animations and particle effects
-- Customizable paddles and themes
-- Improved mobile compatibility
-- In-game settings menu
-- Power-ups and new game modes

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.